avkewalr-msft/live-video-analytics/README.md

 When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
 Simply follow the instructions provided by the bot.
 You will only need to do this once across all repos using our CLA.

-To find opportunities for contributions, please search for TODO section in Readme.md of any folder.
+To find opportunities for contributions, please search for "Contributions needed" section in Readme.md of any folder.

 ## License
 This repository is licensed with the [MIT license](https://github.com/Azure/live-video-analytics/blob/master/LICENSE).